TelenorCERT/splunk-tstats/event_flow_tracker/README.md

 Do you really know where your log events are?

+We index a lot of data that we need if there should be a security incident.
+If the data is not there when we need it, it would kind of make us look bad.
+But more importantly, it would make incident response a lot harder than it needs to be.

+Monitoring that the streams of events you expect to have in Splunk, actually are there, is very very important.

 This APP includes a Dashboard that uses tstats to visualize incoming log events to your indexes.
+We have only included very basic seaches and it will be more like a practical guide to tstats.

-This is more like a practical guide to tstats and the use of already available metadata instead of fetching all events from disk.
+How to use already available metadata instead of fetching all events from disk.

 ## Introduction to tstats